ruthmoyer/VC/README.md

 # VC
-R Scripts that I wrote for Vital City
+R Scripts that I wrote for Vital City Issue 4